Middle Class In North Dakota: How Much Money Does It Take In 2022?

 Instead of algebra, I should've been learning how to manage money.

 I really wish classes like "personal finance" would've been taught in high school when I went to school.
 Kids today are so much better off coming out of high school than when I went.
-My son, who's a senior at Bismarck High School already has a very good understanding of finances, the importance of saving money, the stock market, 401K's, IRA's and so many more topics that I did not have a clue on.
+My son, who just graduated and will be starting his freshman year at the University of Mary has a very good understanding of finances, the importance of saving money, the stock market, 401K's, IRA's and so many more topics that I did not have a clue on when I graduated.
 In fact, I would not be surprised at all if my son ends up a financial advisor.

 I ran across an article on Go BankingRates that listed how much money you need to make in each state to be considered middle class.
 Some of these numbers surprised me a bit.
-If you are a two-person family in North Dakota you will need to make $50,524 to $150,820.
-If you are a 3 person family you will need to make $56,369 to $168,266.
-If you are a 4 person family you will need to make $67,521 to $201,558.
+If you are a 2-person family in North Dakota you will need to make $51,942 to $155,050.
+If you are a 3-person family you will need to make $58,328 to $174,114.
+If you are a 4-person family you will need to make $69,738 to $208,174.

 LOOK: Here are 25 ways you could start saving money today